-ORANGE PREPARATORY ACADEMY ATTENDANCE POLICY
+ORANGE PREPARATORY ACADEMY of Inquiry and Innovation ATTENDANCE POLICY

 AFFIDAVITS

 Affidavits are documents that verify the residence of those students who:

 - Are living with residents of Orange Township other than their legal parents/guardians and are fully supported by same. - Are living with an Orange Township resident in conjunction with their parent/guardian.